-- (a) Confirm that procedures are in place to verify the existence and effectiveness of accounting and financial systems and other systems of internal control which relate to strategic risk management. - (b) Review the scope, results, adequacy and effectiveness of the internal audit programs and the performance and objectivity of the internal audit function, including whether the internal audit is adequate, including co-ordination with the external auditor. - (c) Monitor the independence of the internal audit programs from the external auditors and management. - (d) Approve the internal audit program and review the outcomes. - (e) Review and recommend to the Board the appointment and dismissal of the internal auditor. - (f) Separately from management, discuss with the internal auditor matters relating to the conduct of the audit, including the timeliness of its reporting, any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, significant disagreements with management (if any) and adequacy of management's response. - (g) Develop and oversee the implementation of the Company's policy on the engagement of the internal auditor to supply non-audit services and monitor compliance with that policy.
+- (a) Confirm that procedures are in place to verify the existence and effectiveness of accounting and financial systems and other systems of internal control which relate to strategic risk management. - (b) Review the scope, results, adequacy and effectiveness of the internal audit programs and the performance and objectivity of the internal audit function, including whether the internal audit is adequate, including co-ordination with the external auditor. - (c) Monitor the independence of the internal audit programs from the external auditors and management. - (d) Approve the internal audit program and review the outcomes. - (e) Review and recommend to the Board the appointment, re-appointment, dismissal and monitoring of effectiveness and independence of the internal auditor. - (f) Separately from management, discuss with the internal auditor matters relating to the conduct of the audit, including the timeliness of its reporting, any difficulties encountered in the course of the audit work, any restrictions on the scope of activities or access to requested information, significant disagreements with management (if any) and adequacy of management's response.

+(g) Develop and oversee the implementation of the Company's policy on the engagement of the internal auditor to supply non-audit services and monitor compliance with that policy.